A Brief Timeline of Black Higher Education

 2014

-Black Lives Matter expands in response to increased police brutality.
+Black Lives Matter leads to national protest and calls for racial justice.
 Photo credit: Austin Chronicle

 -